 Pimlico has a Loam oval track, a Turf course and a Grass course.
-Below are
+Below are the track facts:

 - Length of stretch from last turn to finish line : 1,152 feet